Here's a sample of our volunteer opportunities:VIEW AS

 Kirkland Museum was founded by Hugh Grant, Director and Curator and opened to the public in 2003.

 The museum houses three primary collections: an international decorative arts collection, a regional collection with a focus on Colorado art and a retrospective of the work of Vance Kirkland.
 Though a relatively young institution, the museum has quickly established itself as an important cultural asset to both Denver and the state of Colorado.
 Since opening, the museum’s hours, programming and collections have continued to evolve.
-Kirkland Museum is building a new facility and relocating to 12th Avenue and Bannock Street, near the Denver Art Museum and the Clyfford Still Museum, in Denver's Golden Triangle neighborhood.
-The new 38,500-square-foot museum, designed by Seattle-based Olson Kundig, is projected to open fall 2017.
+Kirkland Museum is building a new facility and relocating to 12th Avenue and Bannock Street, near the Denver Art Museum and the Clyfford Still Museum.
+The new 38,500-square-foot museum, designed by Seattle-based Olson Kundig, is projected to open early 2018.
 We are looking for individuals interested in volunteering for the new museum.

 - Megan Sullivan